FFRI/ShadeBIOS/VarPrintPkg/README.md

 # VarPrintLib & VarPrintReader
-In some systems, you cannot use `Print(L"");` even if you try to connect all the controller handles.
+In some systems, `Print(L"");` cannot be used, even if you try connecting all the controller handles.
-This library allows to print debug messages or status to the `VarPrint*` UEFI variables, allowing to get the variable contents and check them later.
+This library allows the printing of debug messages or statuses to the `VarPrint*` UEFI variables, allowing the variable content to be obtained and checked later.

 ## Features